 "They accuse Iran, like all nations that seek to rapidly find their way out of the current domination," the Iranian leader said through an interpreter in a speech at a Benin university.

 Western powers suspect Tehran of covertly developing the capacity to produce a nuclear bomb.
+Iran denies this and says its programme is for energy and medical purposes.

 On Tuesday, Iran unveiled a new uranium production facility and two mines, only days after talks with world powers on its nuclear programme again ended in deadlock.